Why choose a Belle Hollow Savannah?

-All our F-1 Savannah kittens are now full human imprints and our F-2 Savannah kittens are partial human imprints.
+All our F-1 and F-2 Savannah kittens are now full Human Imprints.
 That is, F-1 Savannahs from Belle Hollow Farms and Exotics are taken from their mothers at the moment of birth.
 Our F-2 kittens are taken at 2 to 7 days and prior to their eyes opening.
 We have found that imprinting higher percentage cats makes a huge difference in their basic personality and in their ability to fit into a domestic lifestyle.

 The parent Servals used in our program were taken from their mother about the time they were opening their eyes.
 This process of partial human imprinting made Jeffree and Radar confident cats comfortable in the presence of their bonded human keepers.
 Just like the wild parent, our Savannah kitten’s human imprinting represses any initiate fear of humans from their wild parent or grandparent and makes them a more amiable and confident Savannah cat.
 Although it is completely possible to allow a domestic cat to raise a Savannah, as we have in the past, the close contact of human imprinting helps to allay the natural Serval side of the Savannah personality.
 Further, since most domestic cats have the capacity to return to their feral side and can be shy when raising kittens, imprinting can make a huge difference in the socialization of kittens.
 When raising kittens mother cats are naturally protective and this apprehension about people, especially strangers, is relayed to her kittens in body language and tension, which we as humans do not recognize.
 Our Savannah kittens are much more accepting of strangers than most other early generation Savannahs.

-We find partial imprinting of F-2 Savannahs especially beneficial since their mothers, F-1 Savannahs, revert more to their wild half when raising kittens.
+We find imprinting of F-2 Savannahs especially beneficial since their mothers, F-1 Savannahs, revert more to their wild half when raising kittens.
 This can make the F-2 generation Savannah kittens even more potentially shy than the F-1 generation.
 After all, F-1 kittens when mother raised, are still raised by fully domestic cats.
 F-2 Savannahs are raised by half wild (F-1 Savannah) mothers and when you throw in hormones these F-1 Moms can be pretty wild and raise their kitten as such.